wacn/trustcenter/trustcenter/en-us/resources/FAQ.md

                     </div>
                 </div>
                 <div class="content-faq">
-                    <label>Does 21Vianet allow customers to audit Azure, Office 365 and Power BI operations or its datacenters?</label>
+                    <label>Does 21Vianet allow customers to audit Azure and Office 365 operations or its datacenters?</label>
                     <div class="content-faq-footer">
                         <p>No. Our independent audits and certifications are shared with customers in lieu of individual customer audits.
 These certifications and attestations accurately represent how we obtain and meet our security and compliance objectives, and serve as a practical mechanism to validate our promises for all customers.
 Allowing potentially thousands of customers to audit our services would not be a scalable practice and might compromise security and privacy.
 Our independent third-party validation program includes audits that are conducted on an annual basis to provide verification of security controls.</p>
                     </div>